 Brian has been awarded New Yorkers Against Gun Violence’s Detective McDonald Award, the League of Conservation Voters’ Eco-Star Award as well as top ratings each year from LCV and Environmental Advocates of New York, Fair Vote’s Champion of Democracy Award, and the City University of New York’s Baruch College Legislator of the Year Award.

 A legislator with a proven track record in advancing a progressive agenda, Brian was first elected to the legislature in 2006 as an Assemblymember and was elected to the Senate in 2017.
 Brian is running for reelection to represent Senate District 27.
-The boundaries have changed due to redistricting, but the district includes all of the Manhattan neighborhoods Brian has represented in the Senate—Battery Park City, Chinatown, the East Village, the Financial District, Little Italy, the Lower East Side, SoHo, the South Village, Tribeca, and Two Bridges—as well as Hudson Square, Greenwich Village, the West Village, Washington Square Park, and the area immediately south of Union Square.
+The boundaries changed in 2023 due to redistricting, but the district includes all of the Manhattan neighborhoods Brian previously represented in the Senate—Battery Park City, Chinatown, the East Village, the Financial District, Little Italy, the Lower East Side, SoHo, the South Village, Tribeca, and Two Bridges—with the addition of Hudson Square, Greenwich Village, the West Village, Washington Square Park, NoHo, and the area immediately south of Union Square.

 Before he was elected to the legislature, Brian served on the staff of City Councilmember Gale Brewer and in the administrations of Mayors Ed Koch and David Dinkins.
 One of six children of an Irish-immigrant police officer and a community leader who worked at a local newspaper, Brian is a lifelong New Yorker and a resident of Manhattan for more than three decades.
 He grew up on Staten Island, attended Regis High School and Princeton University on scholarship, and earned his law degree from New York University, where he was a Dean’s Scholar.
+He teaches a course in Columbia University’s Master’s program in environmental sustainability management.
 When not working, Brian loves to play chess, read, run or bike through the neighborhoods he proudly represents, and go hiking or backpacking in the Adirondacks, where he hopes to climb all 46 of the high peaks.